mooneclipsed/myagent/docs/refactor-v2/03-target-architecture.md

 The workspace is runtime-scoped and keyed by `runtime_id`.
 It contains runtime-local skill files, generated artifacts, and tool-visible files.

+In the Pod runtime, the default workspace root should be under `/app`, matching the Docker image `WORKDIR /app`.
+Use an environment variable such as `AGENTOPS_WORKSPACE_ROOT` to override it.
+A reasonable container default is `/app/workspaces`; local development can use a project-relative workspace root.

 Chat requests can reference the active workspace, but they do not own it.
 Reinitializing the runtime deletes and rebuilds the workspace.

+Workspace cleanup is fail-fast.
+If init cannot delete or recreate the runtime workspace, init should fail and the process may exit rather than continue with stale files.

 ## Observability Boundary